SCHOOL – Workplace & Relationship

 Check out this podcast series to learn more about opportunities, issues, and opportunities related to acting as a mentor for new professionals.
 Developed in partnership between the ten education degree granting institutions in Alberta.

 Check out the Alberta Health Services Building Healthy Workplaces Together and School wellness support websites for more information.

 One way to assess your school culture is through the Joint Consortium for School Health planner.
 Comprehensive School Health is an internationally recognized framework to assess and promote wellness in educational settings.

-Take a trauma-informed approach to developing safe and caring schools for both students and staff.
+Take a trauma-informed approach to develop safe and caring schools for both students and staff.

 Ways to promote a healthy leadership culture include:

-- Supporting positive, non-formal leadership from staff members
+- Supporting positive, non-formal leadership actions from staff members

 - Encouraging socializing between staff members with different job roles and responsibilities.